sharetribe/flex-docs/src/docs/ftw-analytics/how-to-set-up-analytics-for-ftw/index.md

 file.

 In some cases, you might want to import the script during server-side rendering (SSR).
-That allows you to start tracking events as early as possible.
+Importing the script during SSR also allows you to conditionally import the script, depending on, e.g. certain environment variables.
 To inject the script during SSR, see how the `googleAnalyticsScript` is imported in the [server/renderer.js](https://github.com/sharetribe/flex-template-web/blob/master/server/renderer.js) file.
-Importing the script during SSR also allows you to conditionally import the script, depending on, e.g. certain environment variables.

 ### Create a handler

 You can create a custom handler e.g. in [src/analytics/handlers.js](https://github.com/sharetribe/flex-template-web/blob/master/src/analytics/handlers.js).
-If you want to track page views, you could create a class that implements a `trackPageView(url)` method.
+If you want to track page views, you could create a class that implements a `trackPageView(canonicalPath, previousPath)` method.

-Note that the `url` parameter passed to the function might not be the same as in the URL bar of the browser.
+Note that the `canonicalPath` parameter passed to the function might not be the same path as in the URL bar of the browser.
 It is the canonical form of the URL.

-> Example: the listing page URL is constructed dynamically:
+**For example**: the listing page URL is constructed dynamically:
-> `l/{listing-name}/{listing-slug}`.
-The canonical from of that URL
+`l/{listing-slug}/{listing-id}`.
+The canonical form of that URL would
-> would be: `l/{listing-slug}`
+be: `l/{listing-id}`.

+> A "_slug_" is a web development term for a short, user-friendly
+> string.
+In the example above, FTW generates the slug from the
+> listing's title, which is prone to frequent changes.
+Therefore, a
+> canonical form of that URL is needed to maintain a stable link which
+> doesn't change every time the name of the listing changes.

 This approach allows unified analytics and correct tracking of pages that can be accessed from multiple URLs.